monostream/emporium-docs/guides/homeserver/storage/storage-juicefs.md

 # JuiceFS

-This guide outlines how to setup an external S3 storage to be consumed in Kubernetes via JuiceFS.
+This guide outlines how to set up an external S3 storage to be consumed in Kubernetes via JuiceFS.

 In this simplified example a MinIO is installed inside the Cluster using local-path and a very basic Redis installation for the Metadata engine.